-This includes rudeness to staff, serious verbal or physical aggression and bullying.
 This behaviour is fully investigated, recorded and monitored via our academy online chronology, 'My Concern'.
-The Head of School/member of SLT will inform parents if their child has been injured or a victim of serious misbehaviour.
+A member of the Senior Leadership Team will inform parents if their child has been injured or a victim of serious misbehaviour.
 Any injury to staff is logged on an on-line County Council incident form.
-Appropriate sanctions are agreed in partnership with parents.
 If there are persistent behaviour problems highlighted by behaviour reports, then the following responses will be triggered:

-- Evidence needs to be collected on the pupil's behaviour to see if it is possible to identify trigger points and patterns. - Parents will be invited in to discuss their child's behaviour in more depth with the Head of School and Class teacher and to decide how best to address this in school.
-This may be through a rewards system, a behaviour contract or other means including fixed term exclusions.
+- Evidence needs to be collected on the pupil's behaviour to see if it is possible to identify trigger points and patterns. - Parents will be invited in to discuss their child's behaviour in more depth with a member of the Senior Leadership Team and Class teacher and to decide how best to address this in school.
+This may be through a rewards system, a behaviour contract or other means including suspensions (in line with Exclusions Policy).
 It is important that anyone dealing with the child knows the procedures that are being followed with them.
-It is vital to work with parents and to keep them informed at all times. - It may be appropriate to involve a range of members of staff at this stage including any classroom support staff who work with the child, lunchtime supervisors, SENDCo etc. It is also important to keep the SLT and the Head of School informed.
+It is vital to work with parents and to keep them informed at all times. - It may be appropriate to involve a range of members of staff at this stage including any classroom support staff who work with the child, lunchtime supervisors, SENDCo etc. It is also important to keep the Senior Leadership and the Head of School informed.